aidaner/aidaner/README.md

 </br>hi how have you been</br>
 oh wow its been 3 years</br>
 which is fun</br>
-the funny thing is that i been more active because of a project LOL</br>
+the funny thing is that i been more active because of a 2 projects (maybe) LOL</br>
 half of my projects are random garbage</br>
-yeah</br>
-lel
+i like editing this for no reason